PLAYS

 Owen checked into an extended stay hotel in Mishawaka, Indiana, five years ago—and has not been able to convince himself to leave his room since.
 Plagued by both fear and ennui, Owen finds himself stuck in every sense of the word.
 When the new front desk clerk, Emma, arrives, she is desperate to pull herself out of her own “stuckness” after a massive life failure and a dark past.
 She finds herself befriending both Owen and his adventurous but troubled friend, Ethan.
 As these three broken people come together, will they help each other or harm each other?

-Extended Stay was selected for the Rhinebeck Writers Retreat,and was presented as part of the Florida Festival of New Musicals.
-It was also a finalist for the Yale Institute for Musical Theatre, and a semi-finalist for the Eugene O’Neill Musical Theatre Conference.
-Songs from the show were presented in concert at Joe’s Pub.
+Extended Stay was produced at the Kitchen Theatre by WoW Productions in 2025.
+Development at the Rhinebeck Writers Retreat and the Florida Festival of New Musicals.
+Winner of the WoW’s Now New Musicals Festival, and the Colorado Festival of New Musicals.
+Finalist for the Yale Institute for Musical Theatre, and a semi-finalist for the Eugene O’Neill Musical Theatre Conference and the Pipeline Award.

 Performer Credits: